MooersLab/jupyterlabcctbxsnips/README.md

 Assuming that **git**, **JupyterLab**, **jupyterlab-snippets-multimenus**, and **cctbx** are already installed, run the following commands one line at a time.
 On the Mac, **git** is installed with the Command Line Tools.
 If you enter `git --version` in the terminal and do not get an error message, you have git installed.
-If you enter `ls /Library/Developer/CommandLineTools` and see `SDKs` as a subfolder, you have the commandline tools installed.
+If you enter `ls /Library/Developer/CommandLineTools` and see `SDKs` as a subfolder, you have the command line tools installed.

 Next, find the path to where the snippet library will be installed.
 Enter the following command to find the paths to the Jupyter libraries.
-There may be more than one path if you have several installation of Jupyter.
+There may be more than one path if you have several installations of Jupyter.

 ```bash
 jupyter --path